Sustainable Development Goal 3: Target 3.6: Reduce road injuries and deaths

 The full text of Target 3.6 is: "By 2020, halve (50% less) the number of global deaths and injuries from road traffic accidents."

 Target 3.6 has only one Indicator: Indicator 3.6.1 is the Death rate due to road traffic injuries.

 The need for improvements in safer infrastructure and government regulation continues.
-In countries with great success, such as Sweden that boasts a 66% reduction in injury and deaths from 1990 to 2015, tough government regulation has been key.
+In countries with great success, such as Sweden that boasts a 66 percent reduction in injury and deaths from 1990 to 2015, tough government regulation has been key.

 A Decade of Action for Road Safety 2011-2020 was declared in March 2010 by the United Nations General Assembly.
-In February 2020, the Stockholm Declaration that set a global target of reducing road traffic deaths and injuries by 50% by 2030.
-In August 2020, the United Nations ratified the Stockholm Declaration declaring 2021-2030 the Second Decade of action for Road Safety.
+In February 2020, the Stockholm Declaration that set a global target of reducing road traffic deaths and injuries by 50 percent by 2030.
+In August 2020, the United Nations ratified the Stockholm Declaration declaring 2021–2030 the Second Decade of action for Road Safety.